 |

 East Wind Blues

 An east wind in the continental U.S. is often called an ill wind.
-Along the Atlantic Coast, a gusty wind out of the east usually portends serious
+Along the Atlantic Coast, a gusty wind out of the east usually portends serious precipitation (in winter they call it a Nor'Easter), which can

-precipitation (in winter they call it a Nor'Easter), which can generate the kind of social chaos that entertained me as a child.
+generate the kind of social chaos that entertained me as a child.
 And still does today I must admit.

-(temperature-wise) has prevailed here in Tahoe the past two days, but tonight wind gusts are flirting with 80 - 90 mph on the remote mountain peaks and are unusually strong and steady here in Carnelian Bay.
-Trees
+tonight wind gusts are flirting with 80 - 90 mph on the remote mountain peaks and are unusually strong and steady here in Carnelian Bay.
+Trees are dancing and the chimes are singing.
+Strong low pressure over

-are dancing and the chimes are singing.
-Strong low pressure over Southern California is sucking in the dry, cold, continental air mass invading the Great Basin.
-At least the present flow failed to tap any arctic air
+Southern California is sucking in the dry, cold, continental air mass invading the Great Basin.
+At least the present flow failed to tap any arctic air so temperatures remain relatively warm (upper 30s for highs

-An east wind is caused by a dense pool of cold air settling in over the Great Basin, which then pours like fluid west over the Sierra
+An east wind is caused by a dense pool of cold air settling in over the Great Basin, which then pours like fluid west over the Sierra range.
+As it descends down the Sierra west slope, it compresses,

-range.
-As it descends down the Sierra west slope, it compresses, warms, loses moisture, and often wreaks havoc in Southern California in the form of a gusty, damaging wind.
-Residents down south in the coastal
+warms, loses moisture, and often wreaks havoc in Southern California in the form of a gusty, damaging wind.
+Residents down south in the coastal valleys fear the Santa Ana wind, a down slope wind event that is

-valleys fear the Santa Ana wind, a down slope wind event that is extremely dry and a serious wildfire threat in parts of California.
-Today, parts of southern California are experiencing fires and power outages due
+extremely dry and a serious wildfire threat in parts of California.
+Today, parts of southern California are experiencing fires and power outages due to the Santa Ana wind.

-When a sub-freezing east wind drives waves onto the shores of Tahoe, cool things happen.
+drives waves onto the shores of Tahoe, cool things happen.
 This ice-coated bush survives on Tahoe City Commons Beach.
-Remember, Lake Tahoe has never been
+Remember, Lake Tahoe has never been known to freeze, no matter how cold the wind.
+Partly because

-known to freeze, no matter how cold the wind.
-Partly because of its great depth and volume, and partly due to its proximity to the on-shore flow of the Pacific Ocean, only 200 miles away.
+of its great depth and volume, and partly due to its proximity to the on-shore flow of the Pacific Ocean, only 200 miles away.

+|